-In my two previous posts on thyroid health, I discussed the potential problems associated with diagnosing and treating thyroid issues.
+In my two previous posts on these health, I discussed the potential problems associated with diagnosing and treating them.
 As I stated in my first post, thyroid problems are frequently under diagnosed, primarily because of inadequate testing and incomplete understanding of the complexities of thyroid function.
-At the same time, thyroid problems are often treated in ways that further compromise function.
+At the same time, they are often treated in ways that further compromise function.

 My approach is fundamentally different.
 By layering the ‘lenses’ and applying the ‘tools’ of the Eclectic Triphasic Medical System (ETMS), I consider each individual on many levels, including a careful appraisal of symptoms, review of appropriate diagnostic testing, and evaluation of lifestyle and environmental factors.
 It is only within the context of a thorough assessment that a truly effective plan for restoring thyroid health can be determined.
 As I discussed in part 2 of this series, I rely on a combination of botanicals and nutrients that naturally encourage thyroid health, along with lifestyle modifications that support the entire hypothalamus-pituitary-adrenal-thyroid (HPAT) axis.